mgechev/blog.mgechev.com/_drafts/2017-01-17-angular-in-production.md

   <div>
 </div>

+Lets consider the JiT case.
 Suppose the user had waited 10 seconds to download our entire application.
 Right after that Angular will have to perform JiT compilation which means that the user won't see anything on the screen.
 Once the code for the templates and DI has been generated by the compiler, the user still needs to wait since the code needs to be parsed and just then the view could be rendered.
-On top of that, in **some cases (Chrome extensions, strict CSP) JiT compilation is even not possible since `eval` is not permitted**.
+On top of that, **in some cases (Chrome extensions, strict CSP) JiT compilation is not possible since `eval` is not permitted**.

 **It's definitely worth it to use AoT compilation in your application.**